Families do not have to be Episcopalian to attend Episcopal School. The school is both supportive and inclusive of all faith backgrounds.

 An active, engaged and dedicated parent body is vital to our school’s success.
 Once the school year begins, the Parent Association (PA) will convene to organize parental involvement and volunteer opportunities.
 The school will plan various special events which rely on volunteers.

 It is the school’s belief that a dynamic arts program is essential for full expression.
 Led by an experienced faculty, Episcopal offers its students a balanced curriculum in the performing, musical and visual arts.

-Yes!
 We do not want Episcopal to be cost prohibitive for any family.
 Need-based financial aid is available for families that qualify on a first-come, first-serve basis.
 All requests go through a third party agency, and all details of the process are confidential.
-We encourage any family who might be in need of financial assistance to apply by visiting www.sssbynais.org/parents.
+Please see our Financial Aid page for more details.
 We are happy to work with families who would like guidance in filling out the proper paperwork.